-- 3.8.2 The network shall send the SET-PARAMETER message with the attribute "D-ATT = T"1 [EN 301 515, Index [6]] to the mobile station of the talking subscriber if it receives the 3-digit sequence "###" transmitted via DTMF from a controller terminal.
+- 3 - 3.8.2 The network shall send the SET-PARAMETER message with the attribute "D-ATT = T" [EN 301 515, Index [6]] to the mobile station of the talking subscriber if it receives the 3-digit sequence "###" transmitted via DTMF from a controller terminal.
 However, receiving the 3-digit sequence "###" from any additional controller terminal while the controller mentioned above is still talking shall not result in sending another SET-PARAMETER message with the attribute "D-ATT = T".
-(M) - 3.8.3 When the network has detected the 3-digit DTMF sequence "###"from a controller terminal and if the controller was not previously talking it should indicate its recognition by playing a single DTMF grant tone "#" of duration of $100 \text{ms} \pm 5 \text{ms}$ to be sent to that controller terminal only.
-(O) - 3.8.4 The network shall send the SET-PARAMETER message with the attribute "D-ATT = F''^2 [EN 301 515, Index [6]] to the mobile of the talking subscriber only if it has received the 3-digit sequence "#" transmitted via DTMF from all the talking controllers3.
-(M) - 3.8.5 The duration of each tone (see 3.8.2 and 3.8.4) added in the voice channel, shall be 70ms \pm 5ms, and there shall be a minimum gap of 65ms between each tone.
-(M)

-3.9 Call Release Causes for Functional Addressing and Location Dependent Addressing

-- 3.9.1 Format, encoding, semantics and handling of call release cause information elements/parameters are specified in ITU-T Q.850 (Usage of cause and location in the Digital Subscriber Signalling System No. 1 and the Signalling System No. 7 ISDN User Part).
+(M) - 3.8.3 When the network has detected the 3-digit DTMF sequence "###"from a controller terminal and if the controller was not previously talking it should indicate its recognition by playing a single DTMF grant tone "#" of duration of 100ms ± 5ms to be sent to that controller terminal only.
+(O) - 3.8.4 The network shall send the SET-PARAMETER message with the attribute "D-ATT = $F''^2$ [EN 301 515, Index [6]] to the mobile of the talking subscriber only if it has received the 3-digit sequence "#\\" transmitted via DTMF from all the talking controllers.
+(M) - 3.8.5 The duration of each tone (see 3.8.2 and 3.8.4) added in the voice channel, shall be 70ms ± 5ms, and there shall be a minimum gap of 65ms between each tone.
+(M) - 3.9 Call Release Causes for Functional Addressing and Location Dependent Addressing - 3.9.1 Format, encoding, semantics and handling of call release cause information elements/parameters are specified in [ITU-T Q.850].
 (I) - 3.9.2 In the event of a call release, a call release cause information element/parameter shall be generated by the GSM-R network identifying the call release event.
 (M) - 3.9.3 Table 3-1 contains the call release causes which shall be used for the services functional addressing and location dependent addressing.
 (M)